shinob/ruby_taskOperator/README.md

 # ruby_taskOperator

-Task operate assistant web application made by Ruby.
+This is a task operate assistant web application made by Ruby.

 ## How to setup